Incryve/201027_30sites/projects/90sites/site02_rockpaperscissorslizardspock/README.md

 ### Again, why am I doing this?
 <p> I am learning how to code and I felt the need for some practice and is how they say: the best way to learn is practicing. <br>
-So I challenged myself to do so on a daily basis by coding a website per day during the next 3 months. </p>
+So I challenged myself to learn Javascript ES6+, React and Node within my first 30 websites. </p>

 ### Why I chose to do this one?
 <p>I needed a app to help me and my significant other to make housing choices, like do the dishes. <br>